-During the year, Mr. Ye Maoxin is the Chairman of the Board.
-The Chairman focuses on overall corporate development and strategic directions of the Group, provides leadership to the Board, and oversees the efficient functioning of the Board.
+The Chairman focuses on the overall corporate development and strategic directions of the Group, provides leadership to the Board, and oversees the efficient functioning of the Board.
 The Chairman is also responsible for instilling corporate culture and developing strategic plans for the Group.

-Mr. Guan Youping has been appointed as an Executive Director and the General Manager of the Company with effect from 18 October 2019.
+With effect from 26 May 2023, Mr. Chen Peng has been re-designated from Deputy General Manager to General Manager of the Company in place of Mr. Guan Youping.
 The General Manager is responsible for managing the business of the Group, policy making and corporate management and the implementation of strategies and initiatives adopted by the Board with the support from the management.